Jwilliamsr/new-blog/about.md

 ---
 layout: page
 title: about me
-description: "Jesse Williams, specializes in developer marketing and relations, open source community building, and bringing developer-facing technologies to market."
+description: "Jesse Williams, is a co-founder of Jozu, and project lead for open source KitOps.
+He specializes in developer marketing and relations, open source community building, and bringing developer-facing technologies to market."
 ---
 ## About me
 Welcome, my name is Jesse Williams.

-This is where I house my thoughts on topics that interest me including product marketing, open sources strategies, startup operations, and anything else that appeals to me.
-The opinions that you will find in my posts are my own, they do not represent the views of my clients, partners, or past employers, and are taken directly from my current views on life, which I expect will change as I grow and experience more.
+This is where I house my thoughts on topics that interest me including my founding journey, product marketing, open sources strategies, startup operations, and anything else that appeals to me.
+The opinions that you will find in my posts are my own, they do not represent the views of my companies, partners, or past employers, and are taken directly from my current views on life, which I expect will change as I grow and experience more.
 Life is a journey, you can follow mine or ignore it ... trolling is unappreciated.

 All is grace,
 Jesse